Ascyii/hahnlab/README.md

 Install the nixos machine with flakes onto proxmox and make it starting by default.

+Note down FQDN and the password from the proxmox installation.

 Pull up all the docker fleets.

 ## Services

 ### Nextcloud

-Access the cloud on cloud.bitzz.de and use the admin panel only locally on port 8088.
+Access the cloud on cloud.ascyii.de and use the admin panel only locally on port 8088.

 ## Secrets

 The secrets are all managed by sops for the whole project.
 They are encrypted and then commited to git.
 The key file for age should be present in `~/.config/age/sops/keys.txt`.
 For the editing of secrets to work properly.

+Run to discover the public key of the machine nix-shell -p ssh-to-age --run 'cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age'

 ## Technologies and dependencies